Jared Parmer, Ph.D.

-Between June and August 2021, we will publish a series of blog posts about the MIND Foundation’s INSIGHT conference.
+Between June and August 2021, we published a series of blog posts about the MIND Foundation’s INSIGHT conference.
 The blog posts describe the defining ideas that drive this biennial meeting in Berlin.
-The second edition of INSIGHT takes place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
-It will also be live-streamed into the world.
+The second edition of INSIGHT took place on Sept 9–12 at the Langenbeck-Virchow Haus in Berlin.
+It was also be live-streamed into the world.
 This fourth post highlights philosophical contributions to psychedelic research and their role at the INSIGHT conference.

 In this short blogpost, we want to highlight